mii-key/obsidian-links/docs/insider/copy-link-to-element.md

 > [!NOTE]
 > Insider feature.
 Enable in settings.

-Copy link to a heading, block to the clipboard.
+Copy a link to a heading, a block or an image to the clipboard.

 - Command palette: **Copy link to element**
 - Context menu: **Copy link to element**